Home Majors Nuclear Engineering

-Nuclear Engineering Degree
+Nuclear Engineering

 Students study nuclear physics, reactor design, radiation safety, nuclear fuel cycles, and applications of nuclear technology in energy, medicine, and national defense.
 Graduates typically pursue careers at nuclear power plants, the Department of Energy, national laboratories, defense contractors, and medical equipment companies.
 Nuclear engineers earn some of the highest salaries in engineering, with renewed demand driven by clean energy goals.

-What Nuclear Engineering Graduates Do
+What Nuclear Engineering graduates do

 Your career will likely begin with hands-on work as a nuclear engineer.
 You might spend your days at a power plant, naval facility, or national lab, running safety simulations on reactor cores, designing new components, or developing procedures for handling nuclear materials.
 With experience, many engineers progress into management.
 As an engineering manager, your focus shifts from direct technical tasks to coordinating teams, managing multi-million dollar budgets, and providing high-level oversight for major projects like plant decommissioning or new technology development.